05

 Read more about our visit to the Bone Chapel and watch a video.

 We got so much more than we expected when we visited this place.
 We thought that we would be done within a couple of minutes and this place was more for children.
 But we were wrong – this place is awesome and you learn so much when you visit.
 Tip number one is that you want to ask the staff if there is something that you don’t understand in the exhibition.
 The staff is super friendly and they will give you all the information that you need.
-Here you will learn all about astronomy, the birdlife of Rio Formosa and whats in the waters of Rio Formosa, amongst other things.
+Here you will learn all about astronomy, the birdlife of Rio Formosa, and what in the waters of Rio Formosa, amongst other things.
 Fun for the whole family.

 Address: R. Cmte.
 Francisco Manuel 41, 8000-250 Faro, Portugal.